xkeyideal/raft-example/README.md

 So the most critical parameters of raft for followers sync logs are SnapshotThreshold and TrailingLogs, and the value of SnapshotThreshold should be less than the value of TrailingLogs.

+5. NoSnapshotRestoreOnStart, the default to `false`, will restoreSnapshot when `NewRaft`.

 ## Inspired

 [raft-grpc-example](https://github.com/Jille/raft-grpc-example)